Musarrat Jamshed

 Musarrat Jamshed is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 She is married to Jamshed Iqbal Cheema who is also a Pakistan Tehreek-e-Insaf member and politician.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women in 2018 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women in the 2018 Pakistani general election.